Showing posts with label Zenshin Phil Whalen. Show all posts

 Revised Dewali, 2022

 When I showed the first draft of this article to various people, some of whom I did not know but who’d been involved in communities where significant damage had occurred, they thought that I was simply doing revisionist history, letting certain people off the hook, or creating loopholes for abusive behavior.
-These people felt that after all the bad blood, there had not really ever been a proper settling of accounts.
-I want to be clear: I do not want to change the record, or excuse anyone whose behavior has caused harm.
-That is the arena for those who’ve experienced the damage or insult and the perpetrators, but we all take sides.
-And in a real sense the whole community has been harmed.
-But it is also true that the arena of taking a position, leveling blame, feeling some degree of personal fear and exposure is fertile ground for a Zen student to practice introspection.
+After all the bad blood, they felt there had never been a proper settling of accounts.
+I want to be clear: I do not want to change the record or excuse anyone whose behavior has caused harm.
+That is the arena for those who’ve experienced the damage or insult and the perpetrators.
+But let’s be honest: we all take sides.
+In a real sense, the whole community has been harmed.

-The list is long, and includes many of the most important of the first generation of Zen teachers in the West.
-I have to ask myself as a practitioner, and a person who’s had important interactions with several teachers whose behavior has fallen under a dark cloud, how can I understand my own feelings in a way that might shed light rather than simply confirm a long standing belief system.
+The list is long and includes many of the most important of the first generation of Zen teachers in the West.
+I have to ask myself, as a practitioner and a person who’s had important interactions with several teachers whose behavior has fallen under a dark cloud, how can I understand my own feelings in a way that might shed light rather than simply confirm a long-standing belief system?
 Along the way, I also want to do some excavation of persistent, compelling but useless assumptions.

 Is it about sex?

 In Jesuit school, we teenage boys lined up in chapel on First Friday mornings to receive absolution for the sins of the flesh, or what was euphemistically called “self-abuse.”
-Maybe there was an occasional confession of cheating on the Latin vocabulary quiz, but we all masterbated.
+Maybe there was an occasional confession of cheating on the Latin vocabulary quiz, but we all masturbated.

 Shifting Zip codes